heMinger/SSC/summary/reviews.md

 *Consequently, most of the literature limits the predicted resolution and network depth, being incapable to perform the task at the same spatial resolution as the input [36, 15, 41].*
 *This drawback has limited the deployment of such methods for real time applications i.e. augmented and virtual reality [38], robotics perception and navigation [23], scene understanding*

+# S3CNet

+## PointOcc 2023

+*The LiDAR segmentation task predicts labels only for the sparse lidar points, and thus cannot provide a comprehensive and fine-grained description of the 3D scene, which is essential for autonomous driving systems.
+To address this, recent methods [5, 9, 39] started exploring dense semantic predictions for all the voxels in the surrounding space.*

 # Semantic Scene Completion Combining Colour and Depth: Preliminary Experiments

 ## See and Think: Disentangling Semantic Scene Completion